louking/members/docs/meetings-member-guide.rst

 You will see a table similar to the following, with a button for your :term:`RSVP <rsvp>` and a row for each of your :term:`position` based :term:`status reports <status report>`.

+If the RSVP button is orange-red, that means the RSVP hasn't been indicated.

+If the edit icon on a row is orange-red (|icon-edit-orangered|), that means the status report hasn't been entered.

 .. image:: images/my-status-report-view.*
     :align: center